rust-lang/prev.rust-lang.org/faq.md

 The problem with declaring the lifetime as `static` is that it's rarely what you actually mean, and is instead a way of escaping the lifetime system.
 References with a `static` lifetime outlive everything else, and this means that they can be used in ways that would otherwise be invalid with the first method.

+An alternative is to return an owning type like `String`.
+This eliminates the reference issues entirely, at the cost of possibly unnecessary allocations.

+There is also the `Cow` ("copy on write") type, which will only do the extra allocation if you attempt to mutate the contained value.

 #### How do I return a closure from a function?

 To return a closure from a function, it must be what's called a "move closure", meaning that the closure is declared with the `move` keyword.
 As [explained in the Rust book](https://doc.rust-lang.org/book/closures.html#move-closures), this gives the closure its own stack frame, so it is not dependent on its parent stack frame.
 Otherwise, returning a closure would be unsafe, as it would allow access to variables that are no longer defined (put another way, it would allow reading potentially invalid memory).
 The closure must also be wrapped in a `Box`, so that it is allocated on the heap.
 Read more about this [in the book](https://doc.rust-lang.org/book/closures.html#returning-closures).